How the H-E-Double Hockey Sticks Did I Get Google Slapped?

 Have you received multiple disapprovals of ads from Google and only done exactly what is said in the email?
 If so, you could be in jeopardy of getting completely suspended from advertising on Google.
 Or, as some put it, “Google Slapped!”

 It’s horrible.
 You are forever suspended from advertising on Google and when the Google Policy Team makes this determination, it is rarely ever revoked.
 Why you ask?
 It’s not because Google is mean or bad.
 It’s because Google is trying to protect the consumer from false, misleading or potentially harmful products or services.
 However, given the magnitude of advertisers worldwide, algorithms and bots are used to uphold policy and flag suspicious advertisers.
-Each ad disapproval, trademark issue, website issue or policy violation results in a strike, if you will, on your account.
+Each ad disapproval, trademark issue, website issue or policy violation results is a strike, if you will, on your account.
 Three strikes and you’re out!
+(2021 update: Ironically, this was written before the actual three-strike policy system was announced.)

 Now, don’t go hang your agency or marketing manager just yet because there are disapproved ads or a history of these in your AdWords account.
 These are more commonplace than you might think and, disapprovals do have a degree of severity associated with them.
 It all depends on the policy violated.
 “Grammar and spelling” policy violations are more lenient than “Healthcare and medicines” policy violations.
 So, call off the lynching squad until you know what you are dealing with.